HackIllinois/api/documentation/docs/reference/services/Registration.md

 GET /registration/attendee/USERID/
 -------------------------

-Returns the user registration stored for the user with the `id` `USERID`.
+Returns the user registration stored for the Attendee with the `id` `USERID`.

 Response format:
 ```